Year-End Tax Planning

 The Trick

-The left button above is Chapter 11 labeled Tax Deductions and Fringe Benefits which is an excerpt from our book.
+The left button above is labeled Tax Deductions and Fringe Benefits which is an excerpt of Chapter 11 from our S Corp book.
+The next button is from our latest book, I Just Got a Rental, What Do I Do?
 The CRNA button is for our growing group of Certified Registered Nurse Anesthetists.
 These examples are more aimed at small business owners, but there might be some things you can do on your individual tax return.
 Remember that the greatest trick the devil ever pulled was convincing the world he didn’t exist.
 The second greatest trick was finding a way to deduct the expense.
 You gotta love The Usual Suspects.
 Classic!

 Too Much SALT